cilium/cilium/Documentation/gettingstarted/kubeproxy-free.rst

 By default, Cilium's eBPF NodePort implementation operates in SNAT mode.
-That is, when node-external traffic arrives and the node determines that the backend for the LoadBalancer, NodePort or services with externalIPs is at a remote node, then the node is redirecting the request to the remote backend on its behalf by performing SNAT.
-This does not require any additional MTU changes at the cost that replies from the backend need to make the extra hop back that node in order to perform the reverse SNAT translation there before returning the packet directly to the external client.
+That is, when node-external traffic arrives and the node determines that the backend for the LoadBalancer, NodePort, or services with externalIPs is at a remote node, then the node is redirecting the request to the remote backend on its behalf by performing SNAT.
+This does not require any additional MTU changes.
+The cost is that replies from the backend need to make the extra hop back to that node to perform the reverse SNAT translation there before returning the packet directly to the external client.